cyywu/fintech-scraping/README.md

 [fintech-scraping.web.app](https://fintech-scraping.web.app/)

-The app will retrieve news from global financial regulators, such as MAS and BIS, then fetch them into a firebase database.
+The app retrieve news from global financial regulators, such as MAS and BIS, then fetch them into a firebase database.

 You may:
   - browse the news database on a react web interface